vsespb/mt-aws-glacier/README.md

 * Multithreaded upload
 * Multipart+Multithreaded upload
 * Multithreaded retrieval, deletion and download
-* Tracking of all uploaded files with a local journal file (opened in append mode only)
+* Tracking of all uploaded files with a local journal file (opened for write in append mode only)
 * Checking integrity of local files using journal
 * Ability to limit number of archives to retrieve